Marsha is happy hiking, writing, and wood carving, mainly using her knives and gouges on red and yellow cedar to carve lots of chips.

-I have made an adz (which is a carving tool that is sort of a cross between an axe and a gouge.)
+I have made an adz (which is a carving tool that is sort of a cross between an ax and a gouge.)
 I own two adzes.
-But despite excellent instruction and encouragement from friends and teachers, I have never really been able to master the adz so instead I usually use a band saw, gouges, crooked and straight blades.
-Carvers who master the smooth slicing chop of adzing can remove a lot of wood effectively-but not me.
-When I try to use my adz I chop away and get sore wrists and blisters and risk chopping my own arms and legs and people around me.
+But despite excellent instruction and encouragement from friends and teachers, I have never really been able to master the adz, so instead, I usually use a band saw, gouges, crooked and straight blades.
+Carvers who master the smooth slicing chop of adzing can remove a lot of wood effectively—but not me.
+When I try to use my adz, I chop away and get sore wrists and blisters and risk chopping my own arms and legs and people around me.

-One way to differentiate the Kwakwaka'wakw carving from the equally beautiful Haida or Gitxsan Wesuwetan carvings is in the use of color.
+One way to differentiate a Kwakwaka'wakw carving from the equally beautiful Haida or Gitxsan Wesuwetan carvings is in the use of color.
 The Haida and Gitxsannations use mainly or exclusively red and black accents on natural wood.
-The Kwakwaka'ka often cover the carving with color: white,red and black form lines and secondary colors brown,green,yellow,orange.
+The Kwakwaka'ka often cover the carving with color: white, red, and black form lines and secondary colors brown, green, yellow, and orange.

 This mask was carved by Rupert Scow.
-It is typical Kwakwaka'wakw style from Northern Vancouver Island shows bright colors, dramatic facial features, cedar bark decoration.
+Its typical Kwakwaka'wakw style from Northern Vancouver Island shows bright colors, dramatic facial features, cedar bark decoration.
 This mask is suitable for dancing in the dim light of a longhouse ceremony.

-I took this photo in Rotorua New Zealand.
+I took this photo in Rotorua, New Zealand.
 This face is from a pole at the Maori cultural center.
-In Maori culture each individual had his or her unique facial tattoos of curved lines.
-Maori masks and sculpture are often more roughly carved than this example and the older figures were often preserved with a red ochre coating.
+In Maori culture, each individual had his or her unique facial tattoos of curved lines.
+Maori masks and sculptures are often more roughly carved than this example, and the older figures were often preserved with a red ochre coating.
 I was unable to study Maori carving as people I asked said it is traditionally not women's work to carve.
 I am sure someone would have taught me if I had more time to look.

 Can you see the similarities and differences?

-The carving course was organised by Joanne, Andrew Dunkerton's wife.
-It took place on their property in the large, bright,luxurious two level workshop built by Andrew on his property in the woods of Upper Roberts Creek.
+The carving course was organized by Joanne, Andrew Dunkerton's wife.
+It took place on their property in the large, bright, luxurious, two-level workshop built by Andrew on his property in the woods of Upper Roberts Creek.
 Joanne provided excellent meals.
-Carvers camped on Joanne and Andrews large forested property or stayed in near by B&Bs.
+Carvers camped on Joanne and Andrew's large forested property or stayed in nearby B&Bs.